bosoninfo/Resource_AI-Prolog-Essential/Chapter02/README.md

 In this program, we have:

--**Facts:** These are statements that are known to be true.
+- **Facts:** These are statements that are known to be true.
 In this case, we have two facts: "John likes Mary" and "Mary likes pizza".

--**Rules:** These are statements that define new facts based on existing facts.
+- **Rules:** These are statements that define new facts based on existing facts.
 In this case, we have one rule: "If X likes pizza, then John likes X".

--**Queries:** These are questions that we ask of the program.
+- **Queries:** These are questions that we ask of the program.
 In this case, we are asking whether John likes Mary, whether Mary likes John, and whether John likes pizza.

--**Goal:** is a statement that we want to prove or satisfy.
+- **Goal:** is a statement that we want to prove or satisfy.
 A goal can be a query or a subgoal that is generated during the evaluation of a rule.
 For example, in the rule:

 ```prolog
 likes(john, X) :- likes(X, pizza).